Light Bulb Fittings (Caps and Bases)

 Linear Halogen capsules for floodlights and up-lighters have a 7mm R7s cap at each end of a long quartz capsule.

-Fluorescent strips generally have a two-pin fitting at both ends of the tube.
+Fluorescent and led strips generally have a two-pin fitting at both ends of the tube.

 Standard size T8 (25mm) and the larger T12 (38mm) tubes both use the G13 fitting.